 - Georgiana Wright — A creative technologist, Wright is on a journey to explore human-computer interaction through AI and coding, developing innovative applications that enhance our daily lives.

-The four-day festival included showcases of these artists, moderated by Emerging Media Director Lisa Osborn, who facilitated discussions that allowed for deeper insight into each artist’s work and creative process.
+The four-day festival included showcases of these artists, moderated by Emerging Media Director Lisa Osborne, who facilitated discussions that allowed for deeper insight into each artist’s work and creative process.
 The panels and exhibitions not only highlighted the talents of these individuals but also created a community of support, emphasizing the importance of collaboration in the arts.

 BPM (Black Public Media) plays a vital role in supporting the development of visionary content creators, distributing stories that reflect the global Black experience.
 By inspiring a more equitable and inclusive future, BPM fosters an environment where artists can thrive and share their unique voices with the world.
 The organization’s commitment to uplifting Black narratives is essential in a landscape that often overlooks these vital stories